Unlocking Success: How to Craft the Perfect Software RFP in 2025

 1. Unrealistic Timelines Compress Vendor Quality

-We analyzed 2,000+ enterprise RFPs and found that response windows under 15 business days correlate with 60% higher rates of generic, templated responses.
-Vendors who would propose innovative solutions instead submit boilerplate content because customization requires time they don't have.
+Short response windows often correlate with more generic, templated responses.
+Vendors who would have proposed innovative solutions instead submit boilerplate content because they don't have time for customization.

 Realistic timeline allocation: